 When school returned in January, many educational providers such as schools, tertiary institutions and early childhood learning centres weren’t planning to dealt with the new reality of dealing with the social distancing requirements of COVID-19 and remote learning.

-When mass pandemics happens, highly social environments like schools and workplaces, are often hotspots of outbreaks and require immediate closure to stem the spread.
-But the closure of schools creates its own issues for parents could have obligations, such as being an essential worker, balancing working from home or adjusting to different working conditions.
+When mass pandemics happen, highly social environments like schools and workplaces, are often hotspots of outbreaks and require immediate closure to stem the spread.
+But the closure of schools creates its own issues for parents who could have obligations, such as being an essential worker, balancing working from home or adjusting to different working conditions.

 A major issue, often gone unnoticed until a crisis strikes, is the ability for an organisation or group to enact immediate and widespread communications when required – and ensuring that the public authorities may be rigorously using as many methods they can but educators, without such resources or time, are unsure where to turn to first.
 That’s why we want to help them understand the power of SMS, especially during a major health situation like Coronavirus.